jhap1982/giveituruguay/2002/2002-11-26 - Brisbane Entertainment Center, Brisbane, Australia/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Maybe part of JOHN
+5. Maybe part of JOHN
-Universally Speaking
+6. Universally Speaking
-Suck My Kiss
+7. Suck My Kiss
-The Zephyr Song
+8. The Zephyr Song
-If You Have to Ask
+9. If You Have to Ask
-Can't Stop
+10. Can't Stop
-Venice Queen
+11. Venice Queen
-Otherside
+12. Otherside
-Don't Forget Me
+13. Don't Forget Me
-I Could Have Lied
+14. I Could Have Lied
-Latest Disgrace tease
+15. Latest Disgrace tease
-Parallel Universe
+16. Parallel Universe
-Californication
+17. Californication
-What Is Soul? jam
+18. What Is Soul? jam
-Give It Away
+19. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Rock and Roll tease
+20. Rock and Roll tease
-Under the Bridge
+21. Under the Bridge
-Me and My Friends
+22. Me and My Friends

 ## Notes